samweru-zz/payroll-ui-ng/doc/statutory-deductions.md

 Statutory Deductions
 ====================

-The information below is copied word for word from [calculator.co.ke](https://calculator.co.ke) except for the very last statement.
+The information below is copied word for word from [calculator.co.ke](https://calculator.co.ke)

 ## Tax Relief
 ### What is insurance relief?